kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 ![Status: Active](https://img.shields.io/badge/status-active-brightgreen)

 > PLD is not a framework or agent library.
-> It is a **runtime governance pattern** adopted *within* existing agent systems — such as LangGraph, AutoGen, Assistants API, Rasa, or custom orchestrators — to ensure alignment persists across multi-turn interactions.
+> It is a runtime governance model for stabilizing multi-turn agents across turns, tools, models, and environments.

 ---

 ## 🎯 Is This For You?

-PLD becomes relevant when you're building **multi-turn agents** and begin seeing patterns that don't feel random—but also don't feel controllable.
+PLD becomes relevant when you're building **multi-turn agents** and begin seeing patterns that don’t feel random — but don’t feel controllable.

 You may be here because your system:

-- ✔ Works in controlled tests, but behaves unpredictably in real interactions
+- 🔧 Works in controlled tests, but behaves unpredictably in real usage
-- ✔ Repeats tool actions or enters retry loops without meaningful progress
+- 🔁 Repeats tool calls or enters retry loops without meaningful progress
-- ✔ Loses alignment after repairs or context updates
+- 🧩 Recovers from drift once, then misaligns again later
-- ✔ Breaks when migrating between models (GPT → Claude → Llama) even with identical logic
+- 🔄 Breaks when switching models (GPT → Claude → Llama) even with identical logic
-- ✔ Feels "stable only when untouched," rather than governed or intentional
+- 🤷 Feels “stable only when untouched,” requiring intuition rather than governance

+In other words:

+> **Your agent works — but not reliably, explainably, or repeatably.**

-If your agent is **functional but not reliably recoverable**, PLD provides the missing layer:
+If you're at the point where the system is **functional but not consistently recoverable**, PLD provides the missing layer:
-a runtime behavioral contract that stabilizes alignment across turns—not just per response.
+a runtime behavioral contract that stabilizes alignment **across turns — not just per response**.

-> **If your system "almost works," PLD is designed for the stage you are entering.**
+👉 **If your system "almost works," PLD becomes required — not optional.**

 ---